devnight0507/smartpay-be/README.md

 ### Standardized Response Models

-The template includes a comprehensive set of standardized response models in `app/api/responses.py` that you can use to ensure consistent API documentation and responses:
+The repo includes a comprehensive set of standardized response models in `app/api/responses.py` that you can use to ensure consistent API documentation and responses:

 - `ResponseMessage` for generating consistent response messages
 - Standard error models for common error cases